 - Nice Guy: Despite the incredible Belligerent Sexual Tension between him and Yvaine and his rude behaviour toward her (of course, she doesn't make things any easier), Tristan is a very sweet and romantic guy.

 - Snark-to-Snark Combat: With Yvaine.

-- Took A Level In Bad Ass: Halfway through the movie when he gets training from Captain Shakespeare and his crew.
+- Took a Level in Badass: Halfway through the movie when he gets a Training Montage from Captain Shakespeare and his crew.